girardcarillo/REST-guidlines/README.md

 ```
 This step can take several minutes.

-- Once it's done you can activate your environement.
+- ==Once it's done you can activate your environement==.
 This is really important for the installation of Root in the same environement.

 ```
 conda activate <environment_name>